rob-myers/rob-myers.github.io/docs/plan.md

 ## TODO (unsorted)

-- tty mobile no capitalization
+- PanZoom
+  - should have blue blob indicating touches
+  - should have inertia
+  - should provide context, so can disable whilst dragging nodes etc

-- tty mobile no autocomplete?
+- ✅ tty mobile issue with deleting

 - nav demo + tty with `look`
   - ✅ move `NavCollide` into objective
   - 🚧 clean up look of `NavCollide`
     - ✅ cleaner obstacles
     - 🚧 dynamic lighting again
+      - may need efficient version with precomputed shaded areas
     - ?
   - user manually moves bots
   - can write script manually or continually `look`ing